4 October 1962

 19 September 1963

 Henry Matson is shot dead as he explains to the Saint that he has been made to steal blueprints of satellites from the factory where he works, though the factory owner ultimately tells the Saint that he has no knowledge of the thefts.
 However, as the Saint is driving away from the factory someone tries to force him off the road.
 The trail leads to a club frequented by Matson, the Blue Goose, and the glamorous hostess Magda Vanoff who warns him to be careful.
-He is next contacted by a man called Vashetti who says he can offer the Saint information as to Matson's killer.In the Saint's hotel room he and the Saint have a glass of whiskey together,though the Saint is unaware that it has been poisoned.
+He is next contacted by a man called Vashetti who says he can offer the Saint information as to Matson's killer but the Saint is wary of him and with good reason as Vashetti tries to poison him.

 26 September 1963